Small Moments in Seoul

 There’s a moment I keep coming back to.

-I’m sitting in a small café in Seoul that’s quiet with a hum of people going about their day.
-Someone at the table next to me stands up, leaves their laptop open, their purse sitting right there on the seat, and just… walks away.
-To order.
-To use the washroom.
-Maybe both.
-They’re gone for a good ten minutes.
+I’m sitting in a small café in Seoul, just enjoying a quiet moment while people go about their day.
+The woman sitting beside me gets up, leaves her laptop open, her purse on the chair, and just… walks away.
+Maybe to order a drink, maybe to use the washroom, I have no idea.
+She doesn’t come back for a good ten minutes.

 A Different Kind of Normal

 I’ve had the incredible privilege of visiting both Japan and Korea, and I’ll be honest, nothing could have fully prepared me for it.
-You read about it, you watch the travel vlogs, your friends tell you stories.
-But experiencing it firsthand is something else entirely.
+You can read about it, watch all the travel vlogs, and hear stories from friends who’ve been.
+But experiencing it for yourself is something else entirely.
+It’s not the big tourist attractions that stay with you the most.
+It’s the little everyday moments that quietly make you stop and think, Wow… this is different.

-Both countries carry this quality that I struggle to put into words without sounding dramatic.
-There’s a civility to everyday life that runs so deep it doesn’t even feel like a rule.
-It feels like air.
-People are courteous in lineups, gentle on public transit, genuinely considerate of the space around them.
-Strangers hold doors, speak softly, clean up after themselves without being asked.
-And yes, sometimes they leave their belongings behind, without a second thought.
+Both countries have this quality that’s honestly hard to put into words.
+There’s a level of courtesy and respect in everyday life that doesn’t feel forced or like people are just following rules.
+It just seems to be part of the culture.
+People are patient in lineups, quiet on public transit, and really mindful of the people around them.
+They hold doors, speak softly, clean up after themselves without anyone asking.
+And yes, sometimes they even leave their belongings behind without a second thought.

 What It Feels Like to Not Be on Guard